Nothing-Developer-Programme/GlyphMatrix-Developer-Kit/README.md

 # Glyph Matrix Developer Kit

 The Glyph Matrix Developer Kit provides everything you need to know before creating a custom Glyph Matrix experience **in your app** or **building your own Glyph Toy**  on compatible devices.

-At its core is the GlyphMatrixSDK—an Android library that can convert your designs into Glyph Matrix Data and rendering it frame by frame on the Glyph Matrix.
+At its core is the Glyph Matrix Android library that can convert your designs into Glyph Matrix Data and rendering it frame by frame on the Glyph Matrix.
 It also provides you with identifiers so you can handle events relevant to Glyph Button.

 This documentation contains the following three sections

-- [**Getting Started**](#getting-started): How to integrate the GlyphMatrixSDK and configure your development environment
+- [**Getting Started**](#getting-started): How to integrate the Glyph Matrix Android Library, configure your development environment and create preview iamge for you Glyph Toys
 - [**Developing a Glyph Toy Service**](#developing-a-glyph-toy-service): How to manage the service life cycle for Glyph Toy, handle interaction, and behavior of toy service if it has AOD capability.
 - [**API Reference**](#api-reference): Complete documentation of classes, methods